yuzunekoayu/stylish/README.md

 #### STYLiSH

-- AppWorks School 2019 spring web class (front-end) assigned project
+- AppWorks School 2019 spring web class (front-end) assigned project.
 - An e-commerce demo website selling outfits.
-- This repository is no longer maintained, no live demo is available
+- This repository is no longer maintained, no live demo is available.

 #### Features